talkowski-lab/rCNV2/analysis/noncoding/README.md

 Estimating the number of independent tests performed across all CRBs, phenotypes, and CNV types is difficult due to numerous necessary assumptions, such as the independence of samples between phenotypes, or the local correlation structure of CNV counts between neighboring CRBs, among others.

-Instead, we used a genome-wide significance threshold of P ≤ 3.76x10<sup>-6</sup>, which corresonds to a Bonferroni correction if applied to the number of individual CRBs tested in our analysis (N=13,315).
+Instead, we used a genome-wide significance threshold of P ≤ 3.23x10<sup>-6</sup>, which corresonds to a Bonferroni correction if applied to the number of individual CRBs tested in our analysis (N=15,497).

 We empirically assessed the calibration of this primary P-value threshold using a permutation-based approach, as follows:

 1. permute phenotype labels for all loose noncoding rCNVs while matching on size (split by quantile) and CNV type (DEL/DUP);
 2. rerun all association tests (described above), including meta-analysis, for each phenotype & CNV combination;
 3. compute the fraction of significant CRBs for a broad range of primary P-value thresholds (_e.g._, -log<sub>10</sub>(_P_) ~ [0, 20] ); and
-4. report the least significant primary P-value threshold that results in an empirical FDR ≤ 3.76x10<sup>-6</sup>.
+4. report the least significant primary P-value threshold that results in an empirical FDR ≤ 3.23x10<sup>-6</sup>.

 Steps 1-3 were repeated 50 times for each CNV type and phenotype, and the median value per phenotype was computed.

 #### Output files

 [As described above for Step 2](https://github.com/talkowski-lab/rCNV2/tree/master/analysis/noncoding#output-files), we generated the same combination of plots and statistics files for the meta-analyses results of each phenotype group.

-Unlike the plots from Step 2, the dashed lines from Step 3 correspond to empirically-derived exome-wide significance thresholds [as determined via permutation](https://github.com/talkowski-lab/rCNV2/tree/master/analysis/noncoding#determining-and-calibrating-genome-wide-significance-threshold).

 These files are stored in the same location as the per-metacohort analysis results.